glamorous-chi/betahouse/README.md

 Thanks for checking out my repository.

-This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [BetaHouse Task](https://www.figma.com/design/ipytxHPEP6m4uqI6WdDPen/Beta-House-Internship-Task-for-DEvs?node-id=0-1&t=Ix3vPYFZfbO2hkrf-1).

 ## Table of contents